Nicolelam8891/overlook-mod-2-solo-project/README.md

 ## Wins:

-Practicing and enacting pseudocode was an excellent experience in being able to create a problem-solving framework.
+-Practicing and enacting pseudocode was an excellent experience in being able to create a problem-solving framework.
-Improved troubleshooting skills by using console.log, inspecting elements in Dev Tools and drawing on existing knowledge to formulate targeted/searchable questions.
+-Improved troubleshooting skills by using console.log, inspecting elements in Dev Tools and drawing on existing knowledge to formulate targeted/searchable questions.
-Utilizing GitHub issues and project board to track feature progress and bug fixes.
+-Utilizing GitHub issues and project board to track feature progress and bug fixes.
-Successfully implemented fetch and post API functionality Successfully implented pictures into the app
+-Successfully implemented fetch and post API functionality -Successfully implented pictures into the app

 ## Challenges:

-Timeboxing how long each process will take Implementing GET fetch after data was posted to the server Chasing after bugs that did not display any errors Keeping data model functions separate from DOM functions and learning where to call API fetches
+-Timeboxing how long each process will take -Implementing GET fetch after data was posted to the server -Chasing after bugs that did not display any errors -Keeping data model functions separate from DOM functions and learning where to call API fetches